Guest OS File Indexing

-To facilitate browsing and searching for guest OS files in backups, select the Enable guest file system indexing check box.
+To quickly find the necessary guest OS files in backups, select the Enable guest file system indexing check box.
 This setting provides, in particular, advanced search capabilities when viewing guest OS files and performing 1-Click file restore using Enterprise Manager web UI.
 If indexing is disabled, you can only use quick search within the selected restore point.

 For proper file indexing of Linux machines, Veeam Backup & Replication requires several utilities to be installed on the machines: mlocate, gzip, and tar.
 If these utilities are not found, you are prompted to deploy them to support index creation.

 To provide granular indexing options for individual machines:

 - In the Guest File System Indexing Options window, select a machine from the list and click Edit.